Euro zone, Greece face off as markets take fright

 Greek Finance Minister Yanis Varoufakis, who found scant support on a tour of European capitals last week for his ideas for a debt exchange, angered euro zone partners by telling Italian television on Sunday the 19-nation single currency area would ultimately collapse if Greece were forced out.

-Juncker told reporters on a visit to Germany: "Greece should not assume that the overall mood has so changed that the euro zone will adopt Tsipras's government program unconditionally."
+Juncker told reporters on a visit to Germany: "Greece should not assume that the overall mood has so changed that the euro zone will adopt Tsipras's government programme unconditionally."

-The EU executive chief said he did not expect a deal on the way forward with Greece at an EU summit on Thursday or a prior meeting of euro zone finance ministers on Wednesday.
+The EU executive chief, who met the Greek leader in Brussels last week, said he did not expect a deal on the way forward with Greece at an EU summit on Thursday or a prior meeting of euro zone finance ministers on Wednesday.

+"I don't think we'll reach final conclusions so soon," Juncker said at a meeting of Germany's Social Democratic Party (SPD) in Nauen, near Berlin.

 NO REPARATIONS

-German Vice-Chancellor and Social Democratic Party (SPD) leader Sigmar Gabriel rebuffed Tsipras' call for reparations over the Nazi occupation of Greece, saying such matters had been finally dealt with in major power negotiations that led to German unification in 1990.
+German Vice-Chancellor and SPD leader Sigmar Gabriel, attending the same event, rebuffed Tsipras' call for reparations over the Nazi occupation of Greece, saying such matters had been finally dealt with in major power negotiations that led to German unification in 1990.

 Asked whether Berlin would pay compensation, Gabriel said: "The probability is zero."

-Greek financial markets sank further on Monday after credit ratings agency Standard & Poor's cut Athens' rating on Friday.
+Greek financial markets sank further on Monday after credit ratings agency Standard & Poor's cut Athens' rating last Friday.

 Despite calls for compromise from European leaders, Tsipras rattled off a list to parliament of moves to reverse reforms imposed by EU and International Monetary Fund lenders, telling deputies he would reinstate pension bonuses, cancel a property tax, end mass layoffs and raise the minimum wage.

+"There needs to be a conversation where Greece and all of the parties that it's engaged with, look for a practical, pragmatic path forward," he said.

-Washington has raised pressure on the euro zone to compromise with Greece, irritating Germany.
-U.S. President Barack Obama, hosting Merkel on Monday, said he was looking forward to hearing from her how Europe and the International Monetary Fund could work with Athens to return Greece to sustainable growth within the eurozone.
+Washington has raised public pressure on the euro zone to compromise with Greece, irritating Germany.
+U.S. President Barack Obama was expected to raise the issue with Merkel in talks at the White house later on Monday.

-Canadian Finance Minister Joe Oliver also called on both sides "to arrive at a compromise solution".
+Canadian Finance Minister Joe Oliver also called for a deal over Greece's debt, telling Reuters that while Athens must not default, its creditors also needed to work with it "to arrive at a compromise solution".

 (Additional reporting by David Milliken in London, Randall Palmer in Istanbul, Michael Nienaber and Stephen Brown in Berlin; Writing by Paul Taylor; editing by Anna Willard and Philippa Fletcher)